 We now focus on the $N=2$ binary black holes as the prototypical example.
 In this case, the three-dimensional Ricci scalar is calculated as

-where $\vec{R}_i = (x - x_i, y - y_i, z - z_i)$, ($i=1,2$).
+where $\vec{R}_i = (x - x_i, y - y_i, z - z_i)$ ($i=1,2$).
 As in the case of the ordinary hydrogen molecule in the flat space, we employ the Born--Oppenheimer approximation.
 Namely, we ignore the dynamics of the nuclei (the binary black holes).
 We also consider a single electron trapped on them for simplicity.
 This corresponds to the hydrogen molecular ion $\mathrm{H}_2^+$ composed of the black holes having each charge $+e$ and a single electron with mass $\mu$ and the charge $-e$.
 Then the Schr\"odinger equation is given by

-where we have included the potential $V (r) = - \frac{e^2}{R_1} - \frac{e^2}{R_2}$ that provides the electromagnetic attractive force\footnote{ Usually, the potential includes $V (r) = \frac{e^2}{R_{12}}$ that represents the repulsive force between two nuclei.
-It is obvious that in our setup, such repulsive force does not exist. }.
-For the standard $\mathrm{H}_2^+$ case, a variable separation is possible by using the spheroidal coordinates.
+where we have included the potential $V (r) = - \frac{e^2}{R_1} - \frac{e^2}{R_2}$ that provides the electromagnetic attractive force.\footnote{ For the ordinary hydrogen molecular ion $\mathrm{H}_2^+$, the potential includes $V (r) = \frac{e^2}{R_{12}}$ that represents the repulsive force between two nuclei.
+It is obvious that in our setup, such repulsive force does not exist. } For the standard $\mathrm{H}_2^+$ case, a variable separation is possible by using the spheroidal coordinates.
 We assume that the two black holes are located on the points $(0,0,-d/2)$ and $(0,0,d/2)$ in $\mathbb{R}^3$ and $M_1 = M_2 = M$ (Fig.~\ref{fig:H2}).

-It is convenient to employ the coordinates,
+It is convenient to employ the coordinates